lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 Two instrument specifications ``"exceed_outer_array"`` and ``"exceed_inner_array"``,
-are available for the Explorer of Cosmic Ecosystems and Energetic Dynamics (ExCEED) missin concept.
+are available for the Explorer of Cosmic Ecosystems and Energetic Dynamics (ExCEED) mission concept.
 Both have a 4 m focal length and a Gaussian PSF with a FWHM of 10 arcseconds.
 The outer array has a square-shaped 32 arcminute field of view and a spectral resolution of 2.5 eV, whereas the inner array has a square-shaped 7-arcminute field of view and a spectral resolution of 1.3 eV.
 The